Ways to Avoid Governance Mistakes

 So, what does this mean for SMEs and not-for-profits?

-The recent High Court decision is an important reminder of directors’ legal duties in New Zealand.
+The recent High Court decision is an important reminder of board directors’ legal duties in New Zealand.

 A high legal bar is set to establish liability for reckless trading.
-Directors must carefully consider the circumstances and the source of the information on which they are relying to make commercial decisions.
-They must ensure they discharge their legal duties properly.
+Board Directors must carefully consider the circumstances and the source of the information on which they are relying to make commercial decisions.
+They best avoid risk by ensuring they approach their legal duties properly.
 With hindsight, decisions may be judged harshly.

-For a small-to-medium-sized business, particularly at an early stage in its life cycle, most effort is spent on those activities that will deliver revenue to the business.
-Similarly, many not-for-profit organisations (NFPs) are fighting to deliver much-needed services to the community on limited budgets, while keeping administration overheads to an absolute minimum
+For a small-to-medium-sized organisations, particularly at an early stage in its life cycle, most effort is spent on those projects and activities that will deliver revenue to the business.
+Similarly, many not-for-profit organisations (NFPs) are fighting to deliver much-needed services to the community while managing limited budgets and keeping administration overheads to an absolute minimum

-1. Do not rely on non-legally binding assurances of financial support where that support is critical to the company.
+Organisations must not rely on non-legally binding assurances of financial support where that support is critical to the organisation.

-Too many businesses work on handshake deals or emails outlining various arrangements when it comes to obtaining financial support.
-The level of oversight depends on whether you are a business owner obtaining funds from friends or family, or founders/executives receiving funding from shareholders, external investors or financial institutions.
+It's common for many businesses to make handshake deals or emails outlining various arrangements when it comes to obtaining financial support.
+The level of oversight depends on whether you are a business owner obtaining funds from people such as friends or family, or founders/executives receiving funding from shareholders, external investors or financial institutions.

 Arrangements and agreements should be written down.
-At the very least, an email outlining the deal (loan, bridge- funding or cash for equity) should be tabled and agreed by all parties.
+At the very least, the process should include an email outlining the deal (loan, bridge- funding or cash for equity) that should be tabled and agreed by all parties.
 If this is done in an email, it should ideally be accompanied by a memorandum of understanding, letter of intent or term sheet that clearly outlines the main terms of the arrangement.
-It would be better to have a more formal ‘letter of comfort’ or guarantee from the funding provider.
+A better operations strategy would be to get a more formal ‘letter of comfort’ or guarantee from the funding provider.
 In either case, the commitment should be unconditional or, if that is not possible, subject to conditions that the Board can control.

-A useful free resource library of legal documents and templates can be found at https://simmondsstewart.com/templates.
+A useful free resource library of legal tools, including documents and templates can be found at https://simmondsstewart.com/templates.

-Relationships between directors and CEOs can be very close.
-Tabling a letter of intent or term sheet may seem like an imposition that challenges the relationship and sense of trust between the parties.
+Work relationships between directors and CEOs can be very close.
+Tabling a letter of intent or term sheet may seem like an imposition that challenges the business relationship and sense of trust between the parties.
 However, it is perilous to ignore the advice to formalise business arrangements.

 “A loan is a loan – and it needs to be repaid at some stage!
 Don’t EVER think you don’t need to document the terms, just because it comes from ‘friendly’ parties, or is for a very short time.